 Okay, this is just based on my experience.

 People often tout the menstrual cup for allowing you to keep it in for 12 hours.
 Which you can do!

 However, if you have a heavier flow like I do, that’s just a pipe dream.

 With the femmycycle on my heaviest day, I can go about six hours without emptying – which is amazing.
 On light days, I can go 12 hours.

 However, before I was using the femmycycle, the longest I could go on the heaviest day was two hours…which was not fun, especially if I was out and about!

 It Might Reveal Interesting Things About your Health

-This has been one of the biggest benefits of the cup so far – it’s helped me identify some possible reasons behind the health problems I’ve been having.
+This has been one of the biggest benefits of the cup so far – it helped me realize there was something wrong with my body, which eventually led to my diagnosis of Endometriosis.